JeroenBoersma/docker-compose-development/README.md

 Support for Symfony in both PHP7 and PHP5, use `*.symfony.dev` and `*.symfony.php5.dev` to use a Symfony specific setup.
 Webroots + web.

+Support for Silex in both PHP7 and PHP5, use `*.silex.dev` and `*.silex.php5.dev` to use a Silex specific setup.
+Webroots + web.

 Supports Magento 2 projects in PHP7 only, use `*.magento2.dev` to use a Magento 2 specific setup.
 Webroot is pub only.